zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported response types

-This entry defines the response types that are supported by the Gluu server.
+This entry defines the various response types that are supported by the Gluu server.
+The following combinations are possible:

+* code:
+* code id_token:
+* token:
+* token id_token:
+* code token:
+* code token id_token:
+* id_token:

 ```
 <response-types-supported>